 a user was mentioned in a comment of the task

 By disabling notifications for a task, a user will be removed from the list of contributors and will no longer receive updates for that task.
 Each user can only remove themselves from the list of contributors.

-☝️Important: The user who is also the editor of the task will not be displayed again among the contributors, despite the fact that he/she will also receive notifications.
+☝️Hint: The user who is also the assignee of the task will not appear again among the watchers, even though they will also receive notifications.